EdDataScienceEES/tutorial-emmmahouse/index.md

 - intro
 - code
 - output
 - what is logging and why do we do it ? add a text box underneath

+## 6. Making an animation